AndrewC160/nextflow_CutNRun/README.md

 `--motif_db motif_database.meme`

 Only required if [MEME Suite](https://meme-suite.org/meme/) functions are used.
-MEME file, for instance [HOCOMOCO-v12](https://hocomoco12.autosome.org/downloads_v12).
+MEME file of transcription factor binding motifs to search for, for instance [HOCOMOCO-v12](https://hocomoco12.autosome.org/downloads_v12).

+#### Gene annotation GTF

+`--gene_gtf hg38_genes.gtf`

+GTF file of gene annotations, for instance from [UCSC GoldenPath](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/hg38.knownGene.gtf.gz) This file should also be bgzipped and indexed.

 ## Execution